tramitit/guides/en/romania/citizenship_confirmation.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Discover how to prove your citizenship for passport applications, studying abroad, or bank accounts.
-Learn about required documents and providers involved.
+description: Learn the process of confirming Romanian or Moldovan citizenship.
+Essential for passports, education abroad, and banking.
+Follow our steps for success!
 draft: false
-meta_title: Romanian & Moldovan Citizenship Confirmation Process
+meta_title: Romanian and Moldovan Citizenship Confirmation Guide
-title: Romanian & Moldovan Citizenship Confirmation Process
+title: Romanian and Moldovan Citizenship Confirmation Guide
 translationKey: romania-citizenship_confirmation
 ---

 ## Description
 ### What is it?